Brad Thorn

-He first moved to rugby union in 2001 and, over two spells in the sport, became one of the most successful rugby union players.

-A lock, he was the first player to win a World Cup, a Super Rugby title and the Heineken Cup, despite only moving to the sport in his mid-twenties.
-He won 59 international caps for New Zealand, and was part of the team that won the 2011 World Cup.
+He first moved to rugby union in 2001, in his mid-twenties, and played as a lock.
+Over two spells in the sport, became the first player to win a World Cup, a Super Rugby title and the Heineken Cup.
+He won 59 international caps for New Zealand, and was part of the team that won the 2011 Rugby World Cup.
+Thorn holds the world record for the oldest player to play in the final of a World Cup and win it, aged 36 years, 262 days vs France 23 October 2011.